fakhrirofi/twit-webhook/README.md

 >>>               os.environ['ACCESS_TOKEN'], os.environ['ACCESS_TOKEN_SECRET'],
 >>>               os.environ['ENV_NAME'])
 # because we use ngrok (dynamic url) to run the webhook, we should delete all
-# webhooks before registering a new webhook url
+# of the previous webhooks before registering a new webhook url
 >>> reg.delete_all()
 >>> reg.register_webhook(f"{os.environ['URL']}/callback/name_of_the_webhook")
 ```